 We at Commitbiz our company formation consultants in Dubai and can help you with the following business setup services.
 Our Dubai company formation services are-

 - Value Added Tax (VAT) registration

 - Setting up a branch office in Dubai

 - Intellectual property protection

-Commitbiz helps entrepreneurs and firms in setting up a company in Dubai through company registration, incorporation and legal consulting services.
-Our experts take care of the banking, visa, legal, and licensing formalities, in accordance with the UAE laws.
-We guide you through your company formation, with your business objectives at the centre of our ecosystem, all the way.
+Commitbiz helps entrepreneurs and firms in doing business in Dubai through company registration, incorporation, and legal consulting services.
+Our business setup consultants take care of the banking, visa, legal, and licensing formalities, following the UAE laws.
+We guide you through your company formation, with your business objectives at the center of our ecosystem, all the way.

 If you are thinking of starting a business in Dubai, Commitbiz can help you with strategic consultation, legal and documentation formalities, and negotiations with local stakeholders.
 We have liaisons that help us handle the entire company formation procedures cost-effectively in an efficient and timely manner.
 Contact us for business setup in Dubai – our advisors will be glad to help out.